Grounding Language for Transfer in Deep Reinforcement Learning: General Framework

-\paragraph{Text descriptions} Estimating the dynamics of the environment from interactive experience can require a significant number of samples.
+Estimating the dynamics of the environment from interactive experience can require a significant number of samples.
 Our main hypothesis is that if an agent can derive information about the dynamics from text descriptions, it can determine $T$ and $R$ faster and more accurately.

-For instance, consider the sentence \emph{``Red bat that moves horizontally, left to right.''}.
-This talks about the movement of a third-party entity ('bat'), independent of the agent's goal.
-Provided the agent can learn to interpret this sentence, it can then infer the direction of movement of a different entity (e.g. \emph{``A tan car moving slowly to the left''} in a different domain.
+For instance, consider the sentence \emph{``Red bat that moves horizontally, left to right''}.
+This talks about the movement of a third-party entity (\emph{bat}), independent of the agent's goal.
+Provided the agent can learn to interpret this sentence, it can then infer the direction of movement of a different entity (e.g. \emph{``A tan car moving slowly to the left''}) in a different domain.
 Further, this inference is useful even if the agent has a completely different goal.
-On the other hand, instruction-like text, such as \emph{``Move towards the wooden door''}, is highly context-specific, only relevant to domains that have the mentioned goal.
+On the other hand, instruction-like text such as \emph{``Move towards the wooden door''} is highly context-specific and only relevant to domains that have the mentioned goal.

 With this in mind, we provide the agent with text descriptions that collectively portray characteristics of the world.
+These descriptions are crowdsourced by asking humans to view gameplay videos and describe entities.
 A single description talks about one particular entity in the world.
 The text contains (partial) information about the entity's movement and interaction with the player avatar.
-Each description is also aligned to its corresponding entity in the environment.
-Figure~\ref{fig:descriptions} provides some samples; details on data collection and statistics are in Section~\ref{sec:experiments}.
+Each description is also aligned to its corresponding entity in the environment and not all entities may have a description.
+Figure~\ref{fig:descriptions} provides some samples; more details on data collection and statistics are in Section~\ref{sec:experiments}.